+Really, this is so easy.
 You can make your own drop spindle out of a metal crochet hook and some oven-bake clay.
 You won't be able to crochet with the hook after turning it into a spindle though, so keep that in mind, and use a hook that you won't mind not crocheting with anymore.
-I like to use a tunisian hook, so that I have a longer shaft, but you can use a standard hook if you like.
+I like to use a tunisian hook, which is longer, in order to make a long shaft for my spindle, but you can use a standard hook if you like.

 Take your hook, and push it through the center of your (still soft) clay whorl.
-If you are using a non-in-line hook (such as a Boye) then you will not want to push the hook end through, as this will make your hole too big.
+If you are using a non-in-line hook then you will not want to push the hook end through, as this will make your hole too big.
 Your hole needs to be the same size as the shaft of your hook.
 If it is too big, then your whorl will not stay on your hook.
 If you have a tunisian hook with a stopper on the end, you will not want to push that stopper through it for the same reason.

 Once you have the hole, you bake the clay whorl (see the directions on the clay package, or Google your clay brand to find them online).
 It should not take too long.
 Our whorls were only about 1/4" (6mm) thick.